UnkBrl/Books-For-Hackers/README.md

 The list:

 1. Linux Basic for Hackers
   - This is a 2018 AD book.
 It is a beginner guide book to use linux it is very easy.
 Linix(especially kali linux) operating system is essential for hacking.
-If you have a Windows OS then, you can download download and run kali linux in a virtual machine.
+If you have a Windows OS then, you can download and run kali linux in a virtual machine.